seinecle/blog/_posts/2021-12-03-giant-weakly-strongly-connected-components.md

 If the direction of the connection has no relevance (as in: A-B, there is no "direction" or "arrow" between A and B), the graph is said to be "undirected".

 ### if your graph is undirected:
 A  connected component is used to mean a "_weakly_ connected component".
-In non technical terms, this is a group of nodes where no node is isolated, there is at least one connection linking a node to another.
+In non technical terms, this is a group of nodes where no node or group of nodes is isolated, there is at least one path connecting a node to another.
 See [this part of the code](https://github.com/gephi/gephi/blob/6e9096b69b8cf5e9dc7ad2e65ac8a80f269a5c33/modules/StatisticsPlugin/src/main/java/org/gephi/statistics/plugin/ConnectedComponents.java#L100
 ) which shows that weak components are computed when the graph is undirected.

 ### if your graph is directed:

  A connected component is used to mean a "strongly connected component", according to this definition: https://en.wikipedia.org/wiki/Strongly_connected_component.
- In non technical term, this is a group of nodes where it is possible to go from one node to any other node, even with taking into account that some links can be followed in just one direction.
+ In non technical term, this is a group of nodes where it is possible to go from one node to any other node (there is at least one "path"), even with taking into account that some links can be followed in just one direction.

  In the Gephi software, the method used to find these strongly connected components is [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm
 ).
 The code for the tarjan's algorithm [is visible here](https://github.com/gephi/gephi/blob/6e9096b69b8cf5e9dc7ad2e65ac8a80f269a5c33/modules/StatisticsPlugin/src/main/java/org/gephi/statistics/plugin/ConnectedComponents.java#L253